 I think that should give me enough to test.
 Thanks!

-#8 Updated by Dan Gillean almost 3 years ago
+#8 Updated by Dan Gillean over 4 years ago

 - Requires documentation deleted (

 Documentation added to 2.4 branch in: https://github.com/artefactual/atom-docs/commit/cba0e45ff5d84b57d19d96a8237f5ed9afd65fe8